 With your first term drawing closer, you may now be trying to working out how you will approach your first class or classes.
 That's tougher than it sounds, as it is easy to slip into a performance of someone else rather than being the teacher you really are.
 Great teaching depends on you upholding your true identity.
-Here's five ways to ensure that happens.
+Here are five ways to ensure that happens.

 1. Forget Miss Honey, Albus Dumbledore and Mr Keating…